Xanthin/ethereal_refruit/Readme.txt

-Ethereal refruit mod
+﻿Ethereal Refruit Mod [ethereal_refruit]

 Grows back collected fruits (apple, banana, coconut, golden apple, orange) on trees over time.

-Based on [refruit] by Gl�nggi which was modified by Xanthin to match [ethereal].
+Based on [refruit] by Glünggi which was modified by Xanthin to match [ethereal] along with some tweaks.

 License: WTFPL